nuejs/www/docs/reference/configuration-options.md

 This is a directory name for a [content collection](../concepts/content-collections.html).
 Setting this to "posts" makes all the Markdown pages and their metadata available as a looped array for your template files.
 Good for making blog/docs indexes.

 ### collection_name
 The name of the looped variable on the content collection.
-By default, this is the name of the directory ie. the value of the `content_collection` option.
+By default, this is the name of the directory i.e. the value of the `content_collection` option.

 ### globals
 A site-wide setting in your `site.yaml` file to define directories that are global to all your applications.
 The scripts, styles, and components under global directories are automatically included on all your pages.
 See [files and directories](files-and-directories).